 The University of Maryland requires all new students to provide documentation of vaccinations for measles, mumps, rubella and Tdap (Tetanus, Diphtheria, and Pertussis).
-Additionally, all under-graduate students must be vaccinated against meningococcal disease (MenACWY) or may request a waiver of this requirement.
+Additionally, all undergraduate students must be vaccinated against meningococcal disease (MenACWY) or may request a waiver of this requirement.
 All new students are required to fill out the Tuberculosis (TB) risk screening questionnaire.
-The University of Maryland requires that ALL students including credit/non-credit, degree/non-degree seeking, full-time/part-time, graduate/undergraduate, transfer and international students complete this form.
+The University of Maryland requires that ALL students, including credit/non-credit, degree/non-degree seeking, full-time/part-time, graduate/undergraduate, transfer and international students complete this form.
 Students taking all courses online or overseas are exempt from this policy.
 For more information, contact the University Health Center at 301-314-8114 or online at www.health.umd.edu.
-See health/immunization-clinic for more information.
+See health.umd.edu/index.php/medical_behavioral-health/immunization-clinic or umd.edu/4Maryland for more vaccine information.